orange-lang/orange-docs/internals/bootstrap.md

 - Reference types
 - Named arguments
 - Parametric enums (e.g., just simple names for enum values)
+- Type inference (all variables must have types declared explicitly)

 The Orange Mini standard library has only the following classes: